Chorus-bdd/Chorus-bdd.github.io/pages/Handlers/HandlerConfiguration.md

 Properties in the shared chorus.properties may be overridden by those in a feature properties file.
 This allows you to set default property values and override them locally.

-## Handler's which support subconfigurations ##
+## Handler's which support sub-configurations ##

 A simple property for a handler is in the form:

     handlerName.propertyName=value

-Sometimes a handler supports subconfigurations.
-For example, the ProcessesManager requires one subconfiguration per process
+Sometimes a handler supports sub-configurations.
+For example, the ProcessesManager requires one sub-configuration per process

 These are in the form:

     handlerName.subconfigurationName.propertyName=value

-## Defaults for subconfigurations ##
+## Defaults for sub-configurations ##

-It's also possible to set default values for subconfigurations
+It's also possible to set default values for sub-configurations

 Imagine we need to set the mainclass for three components for the `Processes` handler.
 The same main class is required for all three